flutter/photobooth/README.md

 _\*Io Photobooth works on Web._

 ### Known Issues

 - App crashes when granting camera permissions (https://github.com/flutter/flutter/issues/56109).
-Current solve is run in release or extermal terminal.
+Current solution is to run in release or external terminal.
 - Run with HTML renderer due to mirroring issues with CanvasKit

 ---